Lazy bed: History

 The name of the practice may derive from “lazy root”, an English nickname for the potato that was often grown in lazy beds.
 An early 20th-century observer in Connemara noted that the "term 'Lazybed' would seem to be a misnomer, for, in fact, the system calls for a great deal of labour."

 Exact origins of the practice are uncertain.
-There is archaeological evidence of lazy-bed type cultivation at a Romano-British settlement at Tottenham in Cambridgeshire, with similarly-narrow ridges resembling lazy-beds, dating to circa 600 BC, found in Holland, others in Norway, and on a Viking Age site in Denmark.In Ireland, there is archeological evidence that Celtic farmers grew crops in lazy beds long before the potato.
+There is archaeological evidence of lazy-bed type cultivation at a Romano-British settlement at Cottenham in Cambridgeshire, with similarly-narrow ridges resembling lazy-beds, dating to circa 600 BC, found in Holland, others in Norway, and on a Viking Age site in Denmark.In Ireland, there is archeological evidence that Celtic farmers grew crops in lazy beds long before the potato.
 By the late eighteenth century, highland Scotland, Wales and most rural gardens in England's west country also spaded their potatoes into beds.Lazy beds have been identified in archaeological contexts from 17th and 18th century farms in Clydesdale, and have also been uncovered as part of archaeological excavations in Newfoundland.

 A rare 1757 copy of "Plain Directions for Raising Potatoes on the Lazy Bed" by John Fraser is held by the National Library of Scotland.
 Historically, lazy beds were reported in Orkney by 1795, by 1801 in Cavan, and by 1808, the practice had "taken great root" in Devonshire.
 The abandonment of the method may have exacerbated the later Great Famine in Ireland.
 Following the Famine, it was one of the practices suggested for the reutilization of reclaimable wastelands.